wilkerHop/anime_viz/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 🧪 Testing

+This project enforces a comprehensive testing strategy to ensure reliability.

+### Unit Tests
+We use **Jest** and **React Testing Library** for unit testing.
+- Run all tests: `npm test`
+- Watch mode: `npm test -- --watch`

+### Test Enforcement
+We have a custom script to ensure every file with exported functions has a corresponding test file.
+- Run check: `npm run check:tests`

+This check is integrated into our CI/CD pipeline.

+## 🤝 Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).